damien-meere/full_stack_milestone/README.md

 the [UX + User Stories](#UX+User-Stories) section.
 All functionality was tested, with defensive design principles adhered to throughout.
 An Excel-based ![User Story Spreadsheet](documentation/user_stories_models_v2.xlsx?raw=true) was used to track the development of the application.

-Throughout the development of the site, the use of templating structures anfd Jinja expressions meant it was difficult to validate through online validators.
-However, where possible, CSS, HTML and Javascript files/code were passed through code validators to ensure there were no outstanding errors.
+Throughout the development of the site, the use of templating structures and Jinja expressions meant it was difficult to validate through online validators.
+However, where possible, CSS, HTML and JavaScript files/code were passed through code validators to ensure there were no outstanding errors.
 I found it useful to 'Inspect' outputted pages, copy the underlying HTML and pass this through the validators to search for and correct any outstanding errors.
 The [CSS Validator](https://jigsaw.w3.org/css-validator/) & [HTML Validator](https://validator.w3.org) were utilised to check the markup validity of Web documents against the w3c standards. the [JSHint](https://jshint.com/) utility was used to check for errors and potential problems in the JavaScript code.
 Gitpod was the IDE of choice while this application was being developed.
-The Flake8 Python library was a great toolkit for checking the code base for styling and programatic errors.
+The Flake8 Python library was a great toolkit for checking the code base for styling and programmatic errors.
 More often than not, errors in the code were caught here.

 > NOTE: